Ioana-Simion/ONCE/readme_repro.md

 - Specify `embed`, `llm_ver`, and `embed_hidden_size` as the instruction above.
 - You can increase/decrease the batch size and page size values depending on your resources.
 - Specify `layer` as the layer that was cached during preparation and `weights_dir` as the storing directory from the preparation.

+### Image data configuration

+Please refer to `ebnerd-benchmark/image_pipeline.ipynb` for the image retrieval and captioning pipeline using [BLIP](https://huggingface.co/Salesforce/blip-image-captioning-base).
+A captions parquet file will be saved in the `ebnerd-benchmark` folder that can be concatenated with any chosen parsing of articles.parquet over article_id.